 There is a significant amount of time and work the staff and the clergy put into the preparation and celebration of the sacrament.
 There is also cost to the materials used in the office as well as in the church.

-Please bring cash or check (“Nativity Catholic Church”) to the parish office on the day of the interview.
+Please bring cash or check (“Nativity Catholic Church”) to the parish office with the certificate of class attendance.
 Envelopes are available.
 Online payment can be made here.

 3. What do we need to bring to the interview?
 Who needs to be at the interview?

-One or both of the parents need to come for the interview.
+The parents need to come in for the interview.
 Godparents are welcome, but not required.